api3dao/airnode/packages/airnode-examples/README.md

 notably:

 1. Some instructions may be skipped depending on the setup.
-2. Number of instructions will grow (but not much) in the future.
+2. Number of instructions will grow (but not by much) in the future.
 3. Common instruction set is very convenient to test and maintain.
-4. Integration configuration files need to be generated dynamically and integrations and this requires abstraction.
+4. Integration configuration files need to be generated dynamically and this requires abstraction.
 5. Reading the script sources is difficult.
 6. It's very easy for the developer to add a new integration.
-7. Integration specific stuff should be explained in the `README.md` of the particular integration.
+7. Integration-specific errata should be explained in the `README.md` of the particular integration.
 It is fine if this contains additional manual instructions.
-8. The `config.example.env` and `secrets.example.env` are used for reference when browsing code on github and to ensure they are up to date using the validator package.
+8. The `config.example.env` and `secrets.example.env` are used for reference when browsing code on Github and to ensure they are up-to-date using the validator package.

 ### End to end testing

-The examples package is also a nice fit for an end to end test of the whole Airnode infrastructure.
+The examples package is a nice fit for an end-to-end test of the entire Airnode infrastructure.
 There are two tests:

-1. An integration using Airnode docker on localhost - This test also builds the necessary docker images and runs as part of an end to end test suite on CI.
+1. An integration using Airnode docker on localhost - This test also builds the necessary docker images and runs as part of an end-to-end test suite on CI.
 2. An integration using the Airnode deployed on AWS with the Rinkeby network - This is intended to be run by a developer before making a release.
 This test is located in the `scripts` directory.
 It should not be run on CI due to performance and complexity implications.